 Bonus Items For First Time Cruisers:

-Here are some bonus items for first time cruisers.
+Here are some bonus items to pack for first time cruisers.
 These aren’t items that every cruiser needs, however they are items that many cruisers enjoy bringing on their cruises.

 If you’re cruising with your kids, make sure you bring goggles for pool days.